abacusmodeling/abacus-develop/docs/advanced/input_files/input-main.md

 ### deepks_out_labels

 - **Type**: Boolean
-- **Description**: when set to 1, ABACUS will calculate and output descriptor for DeePKS training.
+- **Description**: When set to 1, ABACUS will calculate and output descriptor for DeePKS training.
 In `LCAO` calculation, a path of *.orb file is needed to be specified under `NUMERICAL_DESCRIPTOR`in `STRU`file.
 For example:

   ```
   NUMERICAL_ORBITAL